Table of Contents_

 In addition to barring the sale of replacement parts to ISOs, Kodak would make certain parts, which were simple variations on preexisting third-party, and hide them behind patents.
 Kodak also did the same thing with tools for maintaining its products.
 These practices cut at ISOs’ access to repair parts and the tools needed to perform repairs.

 The initial hearing at a District Court sided with Kodak, citing that it is any company’s right to select their clientele for any service they wish.
-However, the ISOs appealed to the Ninth Circuit based on their claim that while Kodak doesn’t have monopoly power in the imaging technology industry, it still has a monopoly of the Kodak repair industry.
+However, the ISOs appealed to the Ninth Circuit based on their claim that while Kodak doesn’t have monopoly power in the imaging technology industry, it still has a monopoly in the Kodak repair industry.

 The Ninth Circuit court sided with the ISOs based on multiple Kodak policies that killed the servicing and second-hand marketplace competition.
-First, it found that Kodak changed its business practices in 1982 to snuff out the emerging third-party market repairs of their equipment.
+First, it found that Kodak changed its business practices in 1982 to snuff out the emerging third-party market repairs of its equipment.
 In addition, the fact that Kodak’s user agreements strictly forbid customers from seeking third-party maintenance.
 Kodak appealed to the Supreme Court.

 The Supreme Court confirmed the decision of the Ninth Circuit court.
 They agreed that Kodak had violated antitrust laws in the area of repairs and parts availability.
 While Kodak disagreed, the court thought that their market share in the repairs and maintenance of their equipment met the monopoly grounds.